asserhanafy/asserhanafy/README.md

 # Hi, I'm Asser Hanafy!👋

 An undergraduate in Computer and Communications Engineering at **Alexandria University**.
-Motivated student eager to apply my programming skills, academic knowledge and interest in Gaming, Artificial Intelligence (AI) and Cybersecurity to real-world challenges.
+Motivated student eager to apply my programming skills and academic knowledge to real-world challenges.
 Passionate about gaining practical experience, collaborating with industry experts, and contributing to innovative projects while continuously enhancing my technical expertise.

 ## 🎓 Education
 **Alexandria University**, *Alexandria, Egypt*